 Here is a link to our assistance application in which you have until the 10th of the month to submit the application.
 Please note you must be an Adams County resident as the first criteria for our assistance efforts.

-ACCESS Housing is partnering with ENT Bank!
+ACCESS Housing is collecting donations

 An April 2020 national study found that the COVID-19 pandemic had disproportionally affected low-income populations and that a higher percentage of low-income families (51.2%) reported job loss, reduction in work hours, or a reduction in income compared to middle- and high-income families (32.2%).